Buying a property in Greece is easy. Everyone can buy property in Greece despite the country where he or she is from.

 2. Open a Greek Bank Account

-Then your Greek lawyer will draft the purchase contract along with the seller’s lawyer and will execute a Legal due diligence.
+Then your Greek lawyer will draft the purchase contract along with the seller’s lawyer and will execute legal due diligence.
 Your lawyer will go to the local land registry where all the title deeds of the area are kept on file.
-Here is where your lawyer will confirm if the property truthfully belongs to the seller and is free of any obligations such as loans, repossessions etc
+Here is where your lawyer will confirm if the property truthfully belongs to the seller and is free of any obligations such as loans, repossessions, etc

 Technical due diligence

 While the legal due diligence is the buyer’s responsibility, the technical due diligence is at the seller’s expense.
-The seller must provide to your lawyer copies of all updated topographic diagrams and architectural plans of the property.
+The seller must provide to your lawyer with copies of all updated topographic diagrams and architectural plans of the property.
 The law prohibits properties with illegal building works to be sold and it is the seller’s responsibility to make sure that his property’s illegal additions, if any, have been settled at the local tax office, prior to the final contract.

-Last step, visit to notary’s office and sign the purchase contract and pay to the seller the total purchase amount.
+Last step, is a visit to the notary’s office and signing the purchase contract and pay to the seller the total purchase amount.

 SANTORINI – Special exception for NON EU Citizens

-Santorini is at the same status as the Greek boarders.
-For this reason, there is one additional requirement only for non European citizens.
+Santorini is at the same status as the Greek borders.
+For this reason, there is one additional requirement only for non-European citizens.

 The potential non European investor must first get a permit from the authorities, that he/she is allowed to purchase a property in Santorini.

-As long as you have concluded to the property you want to buy the following steps follow :
+As long as you have concluded on the property you want to buy the following steps follow :

 Step 1: Purchase agreement

-Drafting a pre-contract, otherwise known as a purchase agreement, which is not mandatory in Greece but recommended to protect the seller’s and buyer’s interests.
+Drafting a pre-contract, otherwise known as a purchase agreement, is not mandatory in Greece but is recommended to protect the seller’s and buyer’s interests.

 What is a purchase agreement?
 It’s a document that essentially removes the property from the listings, lets the seller know that the buyer is serious, and includes all the terms and conditions that must be respected throughout the purchase process.
 The buyer will need to hire a lawyer, at their own expense, to draft the purchase agreement.
-At this stage, anywhere between two to five per cent of the negotiated purchase price must be paid to the seller as a deposit, up front, which will then be deducted upon full transaction.
+At this stage, anywhere between two to five percent of the negotiated purchase price must be paid to the seller as a deposit, upfront, which will then be deducted upon complete transaction.

-We can provide you with an experienced lawyer among those that we cooperate for many years succesfully.
+We can provide you with an experienced lawyer among those with whom we have cooperated for many years successfully.
 All our clients are satisfied with their services.